speckdavid/shakey2016/Readme.md

 ![](images/pr2_arm_pose.jpg?raw=true)

-If you want, you can start Rviz to visualize your whole run with relevant data.
+If you want, you can start Rviz to visualize additional data of your run.
 ```sh
 $ rosrun rviz rviz -d [...]/shakey_executable/shakey_rviz.rviz
 ```